microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/general/onboard_k8s/_index.md

 ## Connect an existing Kubernetes cluster to Azure Arc

-The following README will guide you on how to connect an existing Kubernetes cluster to Azure Arc using a simple shell script.
+The following Jumpstart scenario will guide you on how to connect an existing Kubernetes cluster to Azure Arc using a simple shell script.

 ## Prerequisites